Executive Summary

 Only 11% of executives say their leadership development efforts are working.
 That should stop us in our tracks.

-If you’re a founder, executive, or HR leader in a growth-stage company, you probably feel the tension already.
-You’re trying.
-You’re investing.
-You’re hosting trainings and buying platforms.
-But somehow, the ROI feels fuzzy.
+If you are a founder, executive, or HR leader in a growth-stage company, you probably feel the tension already.
+You are trying.
+You are investing.
+You are hosting trainings and buying platforms.
+But somehow the ROI feels fuzzy.
 Culture drifts.
 Turnover rises.
 Leaders don’t step up.

 In our latest episode of the Leaders Rising Podcast, the team digs into an eye-opening stat from a recent Training Magazine report: